-Virtual reality (VR) could revolutionise the treatment of musculoskeletal pain and solve the challenges of an ageing population - according to new research by one of our Readers in Virtual Reality, Dr Wendy Powell.
+Virtual reality (VR) could revolutionise the treatment of musculoskeletal pain and solve the challenges of an ageing population - according to research by Dr Wendy Powell.

-Dr Powell's research is showing how a virtual reality environment can raise physical engagement and lower the perception of pain among those with musculoskeletal issues.
+Dr Powell's research showed how a virtual reality environment can raise physical engagement and lower the perception of pain among those with musculoskeletal issues.

 By introducing a rhythmic cue or changing the movement rate of an individual’s virtual environment, she saw people's responses speed up without a significant increase in pain.
 Her findings could have huge benefits for those with musculoskeletal conditions, helping them move more freely and improving their rehabilitation.